 Homemade is always better.

-Growing up, while most of my friends were chowing down on Kraft macaroni and “cheese,” I feasted on my mom’s homemade version full of whole wheat pasta (I wasn’t gluten-free back then), goats milk fresh from a goat, shredded white cheddar cheese, and mustard.
+Growing up, while most of my friends were chowing down on electric orange Kraft macaroni and “cheese,” I feasted on my mom’s homemade version made with healthy whole wheat pasta (I wasn’t gluten-free back then), goat’s milk fresh from a goat, shredded white cheddar cheese, and mustard.

 Of course I thought it was amazing (’cause it was), but whenever my friends came over for dinner and were served our delicious homemade mac ‘n cheese, they inevitably would push it around on their plates without trying it, saying something about how it “wasn’t orange.”

 Seriously.
-Since when does orange = tasty?
-Unless you’re actually talking about an orange, or a cantaloupe, or a peach… which isn’t really orange either, I guess.
+Since when does orange food = tasty food?
+Unless you’re actually talking about an orange, or a carrot, or a cantaloupe, or a peach (which isn’t really orange either, I guess).
 But anyway, you get my point.

 A healthier option.

 Thankfully, my kids don’t understand the prevailing American thought that the color of your food makes it taste better or worse.
-When my 8-year old sees a box of fruit snacks at the grocery store, she announces to the world that they have food coloring it them.
-When she sees a box of cereal, it’s all about how much sugar is in it.
+When my 8-year old sees a box of fruit snacks at the grocery store, she announces to the world that they have food coloring it them and therefore are unhealthy.
+When she sees a box of cereal, it’s all about how much sugar is in it. #momwin

-Need more real-food-ified foods?
-Here are a few of my kiddos’ favorites:
+If you’re in need of more real-food-ified foods, here are a few of my kiddos’ favorites:

 - Easy Homemade Grain-Free Mini Pizzas